SQL Rob

 2) The second is from Brent Ozar, the sp_blitz procedure.
 This is very useful to return information for the administration of a SQL Server instance.
 Running the procedure will (among other things) let you know if there are databases that haven’t been recently backed up, a database with untrusted foreign keys, potential security issues, and the list goes on.

-A cool feature is that when an issue is discovered, the results will return a URL to Brent’s site to give more detail on the issue and steps to resolve it.
+A great feature is that when an issue is discovered, the results will return a URL to Brent’s site to give more detail on the issue and steps to resolve it.

 3) Ola Hallengren has a great set of database maintenance scripts.